 Public health crises such as pandemics or similar outbreaks could adversely impact our business.
 Notably, the COVID-19 pandemic continues to evolve.
-The extent to which COVID-19 impacts our operations or those of our collaborators, contractors, suppliers, CROs, clinical sites, CMOs and other material business relations and governmental agencies will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration and severity of the outbreak, new information that will emerge concerning the severity of the virus and the actions to contain it or treat its impact, among others.
-Previously, our clinical trial operations were directly and indirectly adversely impacted, and could continue to be directly and indirectly adversely impacted, by the COVID-19 pandemic.
+The extent to which COVID-19 impacts our operations or those of our collaborators, contractors, suppliers, CROs, clinical sites, contract manufacturing organizations ("CMOs") and other material business relations and governmental agencies will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration and severity of the outbreak, new information that will emerge concerning the severity of the virus and the actions to contain it or treat its impact, among others.
+Previously, our clinical trial operations were directly and indirectly adversely impacted, by the COVID-19 pandemic.
+A new pandemic or a resurgence of the COVID-19 pandemic could have adverse economic impacts to us.